How to Set Up a VoIP Phone Tree in 4 Steps

 The diagram should be able to provide details for the customers and answer questions, such as the department the customers need or the extension of the person they wish to call.

 To help you along, we have created customizable diagram templates for small businesses that are free to download.
-Take inspiration from our eight templates, which serve as a starting point for your sales teams, support centers, and outbound call agents.
+Take inspiration from our eight templates and use them as a starting point for your sales teams, support centers, and outbound call agents.

 Thank you for downloading!